 A cell is the smallest unit of life; cells tend to be 1 – 100 micrometers (μm) in diameter, and each cell, while typically specialized in function, carries out the basic activities of life.
 Cells generate energy through the breakdown of nutrients and store that energy for future use.

-Cells also create the proteins for which a blueprint live in the cell nucleus.
+Cells also create the proteins for which a blueprint lives in the cell nucleus.
 When cells work together, as they do in multicellular organisms, the cells form groups called tissues, which in turn group together into organs.
 Organs are therefore arrays of cells all working together to perform a bigger picture function.

 What is an Animal Cell?

 An animal cell is any cell found in an organism from the kingdom Animalia.
-Animal cells may be different sizes and shapes and may carry out a wide range of actions which tend to be specialized depending on the type of animal cell.
+Animal cells may be different sizes and shapes and may carry out a wide range of actions that tend to be specialized depending on the type of animal cell.

 An animal cell is a type of cell that differs from plant or fungi cells.
 Like plant and fungi cells, an animal cell is eukaryotic, but animal cells lack the cell wall structure found in plant and fungi cell types.
 Animal cells also do not contain chloroplasts as plant cells do, as animal cells are heterotrophic and do not perform photosynthesis.
-Animal cells are surrounded by a cell membrane and contain organelles which perform various functions required to keep the cell alive and operating normally.
+Animal cells are surrounded by a cell membrane and contain organelles that perform various functions required to keep the cell alive and operating normally.

 What Are the Key Parts of an Animal Cell?

 Depending on the type of the animal cell in question, some cellular components listed below may not be found in every animal cell.
 However, the components listed below are typical components found in most animal cells.
 There are 12 main components of an animal cell: